 For all the restaurants mentioned below, call ahead for reservations.

 One of Hong Kong’s oldest, grandest, and most celebrated colonial buildings, The Peninsula is still the swankiest address in town.
 Its Hong Kong Christmas dinner is a legendary festive program that includes carols, string quartets, and Santa Claus.
 Each of its seven dining spots offers up its own exclusive menu, with options for meat lovers and vegetarians alike.
 Felix, for example, offers up butter-poached blue lobster and pumpkin ravioli, whereas Gaddi's serves Bresse chicken and mushroom custard.

 The hotel itself is decorated top to toe with baubles, tinsel, and designer trees.
-Here you'll be treated to classic carols sung by the Hong Kong Chamber Choir at lunchtime or you can pop on your tux for a Christmas dinner dance in the evenings.
+Come during lunchtime and you'll be treated to classic carols sung by the Hong Kong Chamber Choir.
+If you're here for Christmas dinner, pop on your best evening gown or tux and enjoy dancing the night away.
 The Peninsula has much to offer but, at the very least, be sure to book a festive afternoon tea sitting at The Lobby.